Venus Observations at 40 and 90 GHz with CLASS: Discussion

 The lack of phase dependence in our measured brightness temperatures is also in agreement with the insignificant temperature variation throughout 1.5 synodic cycles of Venus reported by \citet{hafez2008}.
-Previously, \citet{basharinov1965} reported \hbox{$T_\mathrm{Ven} = 427 + 41 \cos (\Phi - 21^\circ)$~K}, where $-180^\circ~<~\Phi~<~180^\circ$ is the Venus phase angle, based on their 37.5 GHz observations near superior conjunction (\mbox{$\Phi = 0^\circ$}).
-To explain this observation, \citet{pollack1965} used an atmospheric model with dust distributed through the lower atmosphere with preferential abundance in the illuminated hemisphere, which could lead to the approximately 10\% variation in the Q-band brightness temperature amplitude relative to the Venus phase.
+Previously, \citet{basharinov1965} reported \mbox{$T_\mathrm{Ven} = 427 + 41 \cos (\Phi - 21^\circ)$~K}, where \mbox{$-180^\circ < \Phi < 180^\circ$} is the Venus phase angle, based on their 37.5 GHz observations near superior conjunction (\mbox{$\Phi = 0^\circ$}).
+To explain this observation, \citet{pollack1965} used an atmospheric model with dust distributed through the lower atmosphere with preferential abundance in the illuminated hemisphere, which could lead to the approximately 10\% variation in the \textit{Q}-band brightness temperature amplitude relative to the Venus phase.
 This is inconsistent with both the \citet{hafez2008} observations and the results presented in this paper.
-Our measured brightness temperature at Q band, which agrees with the CO$_2$-dominant atmospheric model (Figure \ref{fig:venus_comparison}), also does not require the dust-filled model from \citet{pollack1965}.
-The lack of phase dependence at Q band may suggest strong enough winds in the CO$_2$-dominant lower atmospheric layers to evenly distribute the temperature around the planet.
-This would also explain the lack of phase dependence we observe at W band.
+Our measured brightness temperature at \textit{Q} band, which agrees with the CO$_2$-dominant atmospheric model (Figure \ref{fig:venus_comparison}), also does not require the dust-filled model from \citet{pollack1965}.
+The lack of phase dependence at \textit{Q} band may suggest strong enough winds in the CO$_2$-dominant lower atmospheric layers to evenly distribute the temperature around the planet.
+This would also explain the lack of phase dependence we observe at \textit{W} band.
 However, pinpointing the exact mechanism behind the lack of phase dependence at these microwave frequencies requires further investigation.

-Both CLASS Q- and W-band telescopes continue to observe the microwave sky from the Atacama desert in Chile.
+Both CLASS \textit{Q}- and \textit{W}-band telescopes continue to observe the microwave sky from the Atacama Desert in Chile.
 Future data from these instruments will provide improved phase coverage of the Venusian illumination, which can help further characterize the phase-dependent temperature variation (if any) at these microwave frequencies.
 Furthermore, CLASS has started observations with a dichroic instrument \citep{dahal2020} operating at frequency bands centered near 150 and 220~GHz.
-The addition of this high frequency data will also improve our frequency coverage in the Venus spectrum, providing better understanding of the Venusian atmosphere.
+The addition of this high-frequency data will also improve our frequency coverage in the Venus spectrum, providing better understanding of the Venusian atmosphere.